 One of Uphold’s closest competitors is Coinbase.

 Founded in 2013, Coinbase has a similar focus on making it as easy as possible for more people to securely access the crypto-economy.
-In 2021, they have more than 68 million users across more than 100 countries.
+In 2022, they have more than 100 million verified users across more than 100 countries.

 Coinbase’s fee disclosure isn’t as transparent as it used to be.
 However, I’ve been quoted fees of about 2% (including the spread) when buying more than £200 worth of Bitcoin (BTC).
 For smaller purchases, fees can be much higher.

 Summary: A Good Choice for Beginners